Fed up of CFA exam’s low pass rates? Or just looking for something similar to the CFA qualification, but perhaps less intense?

 In this article, we’ve listed the best CFA alternative courses for professional and personal development, tailored for CFA candidates’ profiles.

 Covering finance, technology, language and health, if you’re looking for a suitable course you can complete from home, our list has the best one for you.

-Although not exactly comparable given your career goals, here are a few alternative finance designations that could complement – or serve as an alternative – to your delayed CFA studies.
+Although not exactly comparable given your career goals, here are a few courses like CFA that could complement – or serve as an alternative – to your CFA studies.

 Quite a few of them have offered online proctoring options too.
 Here’s a quick summary table with all the basic info you need: